 , can help you understand various aspects of renting your property.

 You’ll need to spend a lot of time gathering important documents and creating forms such as rental applications, leases, disclosures, etc. Do not cut corners on documentation.
-A lot of paperwork can be processed online, but keep copies on an external hard drive you regularly back up.
-Also, make extra copies of any paper files and store them in a safe place should you ever need them.
+Most paperwork can be processed online but keep copies on a hard drive you regularly back up.
+Also, make extra copies of any paper files and store them in a safe place.

 A property is only as good as its tenants.
-Responsible tenants will take care of your property like it’s their own.
-Evicting tenants takes time and money, which will cut into your profits.
-Choosing tenants wisely may prevent several headaches down the road.
+Choosing tenants wisely may prevent headaches down the road.
+Evicting bad tenants takes time and money, which will cut into your profits.

-You need insurance to protect you from financial loss should your business or property experience damage.
-For commercial property owners, consider coverages such as lessors risk insurance or commercial general liability insurance.
-If you’re a residential landlord, you may need a rental dwellings insurance policy that includes protection for property and liability but not for contents.
+to protect you from financial loss if your business or property gets damaged.
+If you’re a residential landlord, you may need a rental dwelling insurance policy that includes protection for property and liability but not for contents.
+As a commercial property owner, consider coverages such as lessors risk insurance or commercial general liability insurance.